 A unicorn is an imaginary horse-like creature with a large, pointed horn.
 Venture capital unicorns are companies still privately owned with valuations exceeding $1 billion.
 Valuation is based on share price during the latest fundraising round.

-Industry source CB Insights reports that there are now approximately 220 unicorns globally, and that number continues to fluctuate.
-The highest valued U.S. unicorns are Uber (valuation $68 billion) and Airbnb ($29 billion).
+Industry source CB Insights reports that there are now approximately 1000 unicorns globally, and that number continues to fluctuate.
+Currently, the highest-valued U.S. unicorns are SpaceX (valued at $100.3 billion) and Stripe (valued at $95 billion).

 Unicorns may appear beautiful, but their valuations don’t seem real.

 Consider the traditional company valuation method taught in finance textbooks.
-Valuation equals the net present value of projected future cash flows discounted to reflect cost of capital and risk.
-At least in theory, this is what the stock market is about.
+Value equals the net present value of projected future cash flows discounted to reflect the cost of capital and risk.
+At least, in theory, this is what the stock market is about.

-Applying that framework, is Uber a venture capital unicorn, or really worth $68 billion?
-Its $3 billion loss in 2016 and continued losses in first half 2017 have limited relevance.
-What’s relevant is projected profit and cash flow when the company reaches maturity.
+Applying that framework, was Uber a venture capital unicorn really worth $68 billion?
+Its $3 billion loss in 2016 and continued losses in the first half of 2017 had limited relevance.
+What’s relevant is the projected profit and cash flow when the company reaches maturity.
 Thinking back, was it accurate to project that it would generate an annual cash flow of $6 billion to $7 billion?

-That will depend on factors such as competition and the regulatory environment.
-Consider competition is strengthening.
-Chinese rideshare company Didi Chuxing has pushed Uber out of China.
-In the U.S., Uber competitor Lyft is growing.
-Uber also faces labor and government regulatory challenges in many major cities.
+This always depends on factors such as competition and the regulatory environment.
+Consider competition as strengthening.
+Chinese rideshare company Didi Chuxing pushed Uber out of China.
+In the U.S., Uber has had Lyft as a strong competitor.
+Uber also faced labor and government regulatory challenges in many major cities.
 Lawmakers are pushing for the reclassification of gig workers into full-time employees.

 What’s relevant is projected profit and cash flow when the company reaches maturity

-Also, while annual cash flow of $6 billion to $7 billion might justify the current $68 billion valuation, investors want big gains.
-Can you envision cash flows of $10 billion?
-Many can’t.
+Also, while an annual cash flow of $6 billion to $7 billion might justify the current $74.38 billion valuation of the company, investors want big gains.
+The answer lies in whether cash flow is going to increase over time.

 Consider Airbnb.
-It’s already 9 years old and well-established.
+It’s already 13 years old and well-established.
 It reportedly reached modest profitability in 2016.
-But this company, too, faces significant headwinds.
-They include major legal restrictions in high-traffic cities, including New York, San Francisco and Paris.
-Competitors focused in specific niches like vacation lodging are also emerging.
-Will Airbnb ever generate cash flow of $3 billion yearly to justify its $29 billion valuation?
-Or $5 billion-plus to enable meaningful gain for latest investors?
+But this company, too, faced significant headwinds.
+They include major legal restrictions in high-traffic cities, such as New York, San Francisco, and Paris.
+Competitors focused on specific niches, like vacation lodging, are also emerging.
+Will Airbnb ever generate a cash flow of $3 billion yearly to justify its $95 billion valuation?
+Or $5 billion-plus to enable meaningful gain for the latest investors?

 Selected venture capital-funded winners like Facebook have achieved results justifying their tremendous pre-IPO valuations.
 Almost everything seems to have gone according to plan for these companies.
 But that happens very rarely.
 Unfortunately, too many of today’s IPO valuations seem to assume such perfection.

-Stock prices sometimes do decline following IPO and then rebound to new heights.
+Stock prices sometimes decline following IPOs and then rebound to new heights.
 Meta Platforms, Inc., formerly known as Facebook, Inc., and TheFacebook, Inc., had its share price drop roughly 50% in the months following its $38 IPO.
-Its stock price today is $179!
-So Snap’s stock price may snap back.
+Yet, it closed at $172.17 on June 7th, 2022.

-To overcome such short-term focus, some major VCs are seeking regulatory approval to launch a new Long-Term Stock Exchange
+To overcome such short-term focus, a new Long-Term Stock Exchange has been formed.

-The Wall Street Journal reported Oct.17 that, to overcome such short-term focus, some major VCs are seeking regulatory approval to launch a new Long-Term Stock Exchange was approved by the SEC.
-The new exchange would encourage long-term thinking by assigning shareholder voting power based on how long the shareholder has owned the shares.
+On May 10, 2019 in an attempt to overcome short-term focus, the Long-Term Stock Exchange was approved by the SEC.
+The new exchange encourages long-term thinking by assigning shareholder voting power based on how long the shareholder has owned the shares.
 They call this “tenure voting.”
-They would also ban executive compensation tied to short-term results.
+They also banned executive compensation tied to short-term results.